hapax/hapax.github.io/assets/shower.md

 shower.
 This will result in air rushing in under the curtain.
 We draw a cross-section of this explanation below.
 On the left is the stationary air.
-On the right is the moving air at lower pressure.
+On the right is the moving air at lower pressure, with the low-pressure region in grey.
 The blue arrow is the resulting force.

 <figure>